RAM-online27/SKY130_CIRCUIT_DESIGN_WORKSHOP_RAM/README.md

   - Cutoff region
   ![](simulation/day1/A2.PNG)

+  Vt - threshold voltage is the minimum Vgs voltage at which strong inversion occurs & contionuous n-channel is formed between source to drain.
+  In the absence of Vsb, the threshold value Vt becomes Vto (Vt = Vto) but in the presence of Vsb, the threshold value of Nmos is increased to Vto+V1

 - Drain current Equation models for different Region of operation
 - Effects of Velocity Saturation Effect & plot
 - Introduction to SPICE Simulation ,Netlist,Technology parameters,SPICE commands.